Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by electric engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (front for the BYD and 4 x 4 in the case of the Ford).
 The first one has a BYD-engineered powertrain under the hood, a PMSM Electric unit in formation 1 / 0 with 218hp unit, while the other one gets its power and torque from a PMSM Electric unit in formation 1 / 1 with 269hp engine designed by Ford.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that BYD does have a slight advantage, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of BYD with an average rating of , and models under the Ford badge with 4.4 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that BYD does have a slight advantage, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of BYD with an average rating of , and models under the Ford badge with 4.4 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as the Chinese car rank it on average as 3.0 out of 5, exactly the same as the other one.
+That apart, owners of different cars powered by the same engine as the Chinese car rank it on average as 3.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyFord is way more agile, reaching 100km/h in 3.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 180 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, especially if you take into account all the free charging points provided by the manufacturer and/or the local government's environmental programs.
 One of the essential things to consider when it comes to this type of vehicles would be range, with throne undoubtedly being claimed by the Chinese car with its additional 162 kilometers on a single charge.